xTechon/Operating_Systems/PAssign2/README.md

 ```

 Declare how many requests are in the file followed by each request.
 Each line is a new seperate request, and the user will be prompted if they want to test each request against the original state or test the sequence of grating requests for a safe state.

+## Notes:
+Please don't run the request options when requests don't exist yet

+Make sure the line endings are in `\n` and not `\n\r` for the request file also